Skip to Content

 The money is still yours alone.
 This isn't like having a joint account; it’s just about sharing some of the responsibility.
 This makes it easier to keep your finances running smoothly if you need a helping hand.

-There are several third-party mandates to choose from, and it's important to find the one that best suits your situation.
+There are several options you can to choose from, and it's important to find the one that best suits your situation.
+Here’s a comparison of some common types of access and what a third-party can do, but know there are other options available too.

 General power of attorney